NekoXian/tmux/README.md

 # NekoXian Tmux Configuration

 This is a minimalistic tmux setup made from scratch inspired by Nord Colors with, more or less, everything that you need for everyday use.
+Use it as you see fit!

 ## Screenshots